 Upon the death of the lama and a few months after Osel’s birth, the suggestion arose that he might be the tulku (reincarnation) of Yeshe.
 Fourteen months later, after certain traditional tests, the Dalai Lama formally recognised him as such.

-The boy was raised in a Buddhist monastery in India; he left the monastic life at the age of 18 after reading Herman Hesse’s Siddhartha.
+The boy grew up in a Buddhist monastery in India.
+He left the monastic life at the age of 18 after reading Herman Hesse’s Siddhartha.
 Today he is Tulko of Yeshe and a filmmaker, very close to this lama.

 Read more about the curious story in this BBC article.